Welcome YOUR TURN

 One falsifiable bar

-Name the ICP in a sentence.
-Write the kill threshold before spending.
+Name the ICP, write the kill threshold first.

 BUILD